Testing for trichinella in pigs

-All breading pigs (sows and boars) must be tested for trichinella.
+All breeding pigs (sows and boars) must be tested for trichinella.
 If you are not raising pigs in controlled housing then these must also be tested before they can go into the human food chain.

-Self testing and self testing labs
+Self testing and self-testing labs

 Controlled housing sets out standards such as pest control and safe feed storage to reduce the risk of pigs getting trichinella.

 UK law allows your businesses to set up a self-testing lab.
 This means you can test the pigs yourself to make sure they do not have trichinella.